+?
+Oh Christmas tree, Oh Christmas tree, why do you make me so itchy? ?
 Do you find yourself changing the lyrics to your favorite holiday songs as you decorate your tree?
 Don’t worry.
 You’re not alone.
-In fact, what is known as “Christmas tree syndrome” is fairly prevalent.
+In fact, what is known as “Christmas tree syndrome” or christmas tree allergies is fairly prevalent.

 As with every turn of the year, seasonal allergies are making their debut.
 Cooler temperatures and long-awaited get-togethers have us celebrating in close quarters with the windows shut and the heater cranked.

 With assortments of seasonal foods to nibble and decor coming down from the attic, it’s hard to pinpoint what triggers your allergies.
 Many people start to feel the sniffles once the Christmas tree is up.

 However, the cause of your Christmas tree allergies may surprise you.
 Many people assume they’re allergic to pine, fir, hemlock, or spruce trees.
 But, allergies to popular types of Christmas trees are uncommon.
 Instead, you’re probably sneezing and itching because of the dust and mold hidden within your tree’s branches.

 With that being said, don’t think an artificial tree will cure your allergies either.
 Most people store their trees in stuffy garages and attics.
 This environment breeds the mold that makes so many of us itch.

 But it’s not all bad news.
 If you’re suffering from Christmas tree allergies or Christmas tree syndrome, it doesn’t necessarily mean you need to cut back on decor.
 Instead, you may just need to rid your tree of its irritants.